yudai/gotty/README.md

 For additional security, you can use the SSL/TLS client certificate authentication by providing a CA certificate file to the `--tls-ca-crt` option (this option requires the `-t` or `--tls` to be set).
 This option requires all clients to send valid client certificates that are signed by the specified certification authority.

+#### SAML authentication

+As an alternative, you can use GoTTY with you SSO provider, having that they supports SAML authentication.
+Setup it via the `.gotty` configuration file.
+Start by setting `enable_saml` to `true` and filling the required certificates and endpoints.

 ## Sharing with Multiple Clients

 GoTTY starts a new process with the given command when a new client connects to the server.
 This means users cannot share a single terminal with others by default.
 However, you can use terminal multiplexers for sharing a single process with multiple clients.